 Where should a balun be placed?

-A balun must be placed close to the antenna feed point to effectively convert balanced signals to unbalanced signals.
-Ideally, it should be placed 10 to 20 feet from the tuner to minimize the length of unbalanced line from the antenna to the balun.
+A balun should be placed close to the antenna's feed point to effectively convert balanced signals into unbalanced signals.
+Ideally, it should be placed 10 to 20 feet from the tuner to minimize the unbalanced line length from the antenna to the balun.

 Is a balun just a transformer?

-Although a balun functions as a transformer by converting balanced signals to unbalanced signals (and vice versa), baluns are specifically designed for radio antennas.
-Baluns provide optimal signal transfer by isolating the transmission line and providing a balanced output, making them more specialized than typical transformers.
+While a balun functions like a transformer by converting balanced signals to unbalanced signals (and vice versa), baluns are specifically designed for radio antennas.
+Baluns ensure optimal signal transfer by isolating the transmission line and providing a balanced output, making them more specialized than typical transformers.

 Does a balun reduce noise?

-A balun can significantly reduce noise by preventing common mode currents from traveling back up the coaxial cable from the antenna.
-Baluns also block unwanted noise picked up on the outer sheath of the coax, effectively lowering the noise floor in your receiver for clearer signal reception.
+A balun can significantly reduce noise by preventing common-mode currents from flowing back down the coaxial cable from the antenna.
+Baluns also block unwanted noise picked up on the coax's outer sheath, effectively lowering the noise floor in your receiver for clearer signal reception.

 Conclusion